 SEO helps your marketing in a way that you can compete with big and well-known players in the industry.
 These players usually have years of history and have a ton of money to spend on advertising.
-If you’re a small business, you should not leave SEO out in your digital marketing strategy especially if you have a small marketing budget.
+If you’re a small business or even a home business, you should not leave SEO out of your digital marketing strategy especially if you have a small marketing budget.

 SEO helps you build trust amongst the searchers due to the fact that you are ranking on Google itself.
 I’m not saying that everyone who is ranked on Google can be trusted, but if Google can trust your website to put it together with bigger and more authoritative brands, why won’t the average searcher?

 Search engine optimisation is relatively cheap in comparison to other types of digital marketing.
 If you are able to spend hours learning relevant skills, you can tweak your website to optimise it for SEO, write good and relevant articles, and slowly build backlinks for your website.
 The only downside to this is it takes a lot of time as you have to pick up basic coding and SEO-optimised article writing skills.

 You can avoid this by hiring an SEO freelancer to make the relevant amendments for you on your website.
 Then you can either start writing content and get it proofread, or you could outsource the writing entirely to someone who knows how to optimise articles for SEO.
 Do remember to check the quality of work and tweak the article to how you would write it to give a personal touch to it.
 If you have the means, you can decide to hire an SEO agency to handle all things search engine.